aclarke211/dev-guides/Databases/MongoDB/MongoDB [Dev Guide].md

 Matches values that are greater than or equal to a specified value.

 `$in`\
-Matches any of the values specified in an array.
+Matches any of the values specified in an array.\
+Must be an array, even if only using a single value.

 `$lt`\
 Matches values that are less than a specified value.